Dropbox E3 and E5 accounts meet a variety of certification and regulation criteria that enable them to be configured in a HIPAA compliant manner.

 Encrypt PHI Stored on Dropbox

-In order to make sure the PHI you store on Dropbox is encrypted, you will have to make decide on the answers to some questions.
-Dropbox will allow you to store files containing unencrypted PHI, so remember to either encrypt your documents before uploading them to Dropbox storage.
-Here are some encryption decision questions to get you started.
+Dropbox will allow you to store files containing unencrypted PHI, so remember to encrypt your documents before uploading them to Dropbox storage.
+Here are some encryption decision questions to get you started:

-- Have you decided how you will encrypt PHI stored at rest while it is on Dropbox’s servers?
+- How will you encrypt PHI stored at rest while it is on Dropbox’s servers?

-- Is your team trained on how to use software that manually encrypt files containing PHI?
+- Is your team trained on how to use software that manually encrypts files containing PHI?

-- Do you have the resources in-house to setup and administer an integrated encryption solution?
+- Do you have the resources in-house to set up and administer your encryption solution?

 - Who will be responsible for managing encryption keys?